-The cask ale tradition is strongest in the United Kingdom where it is jealously guarded by the Campaign for Real Ale or Camra.
-The organization identifies unpasteurized, package conditioned beer as the only real beer, making casks and a few bottles the only acceptable containers.
-Camra is an interesting organization.
-Criticized as strident and too unyielding in its definition of beer, nobody denies that it played a key role in saving the cask ale tradition from near extinction in the 1960s and 70s.
+The cask ale tradition is strongest in the United Kingdom where it is jealously guarded by the Campaign for Real Ale or CAMRA.
+The organization identifies unpasteurized, package-conditioned beer as the only real beer, making casks and a few bottles the only acceptable containers.
+CAMRA is an interesting organization.
+Criticized as strident and too unyielding in its definition of beer, it nonetheless played a key role in saving the cask ale tradition from near extinction in the 1960s and 70s.

 The beer keg is really the modern evolution of the cask.
 Kegs solve the oxygen problem of casks.
-And, being made entirely of metal, there is no chance that kegged beer will become light struck.
+And, since kegs are made entirely of metal, there is no chance that kegged beer will become light struck.